Fees and Charges (2026)

 Article 2

-(Scope and Object)
+(Scope and Purpose)

-• Legal information for consumers and providers of goods and services;
+• Legal Information for consumers and providers of goods and services;

 Article 3